-Even though cruising is one of the best values for your hard earned dollars, there seems to be some common misconceptions about this popular holiday choice.
+Even though cruising is one of the best values for your hard earned dollars, there seems to be some common misconceptions about this popular vacation choice.
 Cruising is exciting, flexible and more affordable than some may think!
-Let's take a look at 9 cruise misconceptions:
+Let’s take a look at 9 cruise misconceptions:

 1. There’s nothing to do on a cruise

 The only way you’ll be bored on a cruise is if you want to be.
-A cruise ship is like a floating city that explores different destinations whilst offering a multitude of Bars & Lounges, plus tonnes of dining choices and a full-service spa.
+A cruise ship is like a floating city that explores different destinations while offering a multitude of Bars & Lounges, plus tons of dining choices and a full-service spa.
 You can try your luck at the casino, enjoy the nightly entertainment or challenge yourself on a ropes course.
 You’ll receive a Freestyle Daily in your stateroom detailing all of your ships’ activities for the day so you can be sure not to miss a thing.